zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 Once the requirements of the conditional have been met, the script simply uses a `TextboxScriptAction` to show some text that the ball was found, and then uses a `ChangeFlagScriptAction` to set the flag `hasFoundBall`.
 The game then detects that the flag `hasFoundBall` is set and pulls up the win screen (but this is done in a different spot all the way in the `PlayLevelScreen` class -- it is not the responsibility of the script to end the game, it's just the script's job to tell the game what state it is in).

-This script is attached to the map tile at location x: 2, Y: 6 (which is the base of the tree in the top left corner) in the `TestMap` class with the following code:
+This script is attached to the map tile at location x: 2, Y: 6 (which is the base of the tree in the top left corner) in the `EnemyMap1` class with the following code:

 ```java
 @Override